 Health care facilities often fail to properly train their staff on the safety protocols required by law.
 When this happens, you and your loved ones are put at risk.

-Consult With Our Law Firm and Get a Free Case Review by One of Our Medically-Trained Chicago Medication Error Attorneys
+Consult With Our Law Firm and Get a Free Case Review by One of Our Medically-Trained Medication Error Attorneys

 In Illinois, recent legislation attempts to limit the numbers of medication errors medical patients experience.
 However, mistakes can and do still happen.
 If your family has experienced the negative impact of medication errors, contact our office to talk about it.